TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/05_lesson/alternate_project.md

 ### Implementation Details

 The planner is a list that has 24 empty strings in it.
 (The empty string is '').
-Each of the 24 indexes reprents 1 hour of time in a day.
+Each of the 24 indexes represent 1 hour of time in a day.
 For example, index 0 represents 12:00AM to 12:59AM, index 1 represents 01:00AM to 01:59AM and index 23 represents 11:00PM to 11:59PM.
-Your program will allow a user to add events at certain times of the day and prevent conflicts from occuring.
+Your program will allow a user to add events at certain times of the day and prevent conflicts from occurring.
 All of the events will take exactly 1 hour.

 Think back to the previous project where you created a TODO list program.
 All of the code in that program was put into a single script.
 This is OK when the program is small, but it gets harder and harder to code as the project gets bigger.
 Did you find the end of that project to be more challenging than the beginning?
 You can help mitigate this problem by creating functions to handle large amounts of work.